mani5219/hello-world/README.md

-# hello-world
-This application is for the purpose of learning github This is my first project upload on Github.
+This is my devlopment view